christopherfkk/Youtube-Sentiment-Analysis/README.md

 - store data via SQLAlchemy and SQLite

 POTENTIALS:
-- hack a frontend to take any public YouTube link and visualize sentiments
+- hack a frontend to take any public YouTube link and visualize sentiments over timestamp
 - experiment and finetune sentiment analysis calculations